 THE CASTLE AND ITS HISTORY

-Over time a chapel was built in the fortress in honour of Santa Catalina, so every November 25th , we celebrate the feast of Santa Catalina of Alexandria, it is a public holiday in the city.
-A popular pilgrimage was instituted that takes place on the hill that bears her name and that remembers that fact.
+Over time a chapel was built in the fortress in honour of Santa Catalina, so every November 25th, we celebrate Santa Catalina of Alexandria feast, it is a public holiday in the city.
+A popular pilgrimage takes place every year on the hill that bears her name and remembers that fact.